binipringle/lawyeringseminar2/_texts/0-outline.md

 (What rules emerge from Lujan and Kennedy’s concurrence in that case; from Akins; and from the explanation of “concrete” injury in Spokeo?).
 Consider these hypos, some of which we discussed in class.
 Why does the Freedom of Information Act’s authorization of private suits comport with Art.
 III?
 (Assume that it does!)
 Could Congress grant “every citizen” a “right” to “a federal government that obeys the Constitution” and authorize federal lawsuits by any citizen who alleges her right has been abridged?
 (Why not?)
 Could Congress confer upon each citizen a “right to clean air” and authorize citizens to bring federal suits against any entity (public or private) that acts in ways that abridge that right (including, e.g., governmental failure to enforce the Clean Air Act properly)?
 Do you think it matters -- for purposes of the Supreme Court's standing analysis -- whether the "citizen suits" are brought against private parties or against the government?
 (Why?)
 Note the dictum in the Lexmark footnote defining a set of “generalized grievances” that do not satisfy Art III’s “injury” requirement.
 (Congress may not authorize lawsuits that assert only a “generalized grievance” as narrowly defined in Lexmark.)

----

-**Threatened injury** can give rise to standing if it is “imminent” and not merely “speculative” or “conjectural”.
+**Threatened injury** can give rise to standing **if it is “imminent”** and not merely “speculative” or “conjectural”.

 How imminent or likely to occur must a threatened injury be?
 What does Clapper say about this?
 Note the concession in footnote 5 that the "certainly imminent" standard may not always apply.
 Later cases, including Driehaus, alternatively use “significant risk” as the standard for determining whether a threatened injury gives rise to an Art.
 III case or controversy.
 Compare Justice Breyer's explanation in his Clapper dissent.
 What role does the subject-matter of the case – here foreign affairs/intelligence gathering – play in how the Court conducts the standing inquiry?)

+### (2) Causation

-2. Causation: the injury must be "fairly traceable" to challenged action.
+The injury must be "fairly traceable" to challenged action.

 Note the issue of multiple links in the causal chain, especially where some links in the chain involve actions of third parties not before the court (e.g. Allen v.
 Wright; Linda R.S.; Eastern Kentucky Welfare Rights Organization).
 Multiple links in the causal chain between the challenged action and the injury are not necessarily fatal, but the Court will scrutinize such chains to determine if the causal links are strong enough, especially where the suit seeks an order requiring the government to enforce laws against third parties (see e.g., Allen and Lujan, where the Court invoked separation of powers and Art II §3 “take care clause” arguments as justification for applying the causation requirement more strictly).
 Note that the court’s characterization of the injury may affect the length of the causal chain and may alter the causation analysis (recall class discussion of Linda R.S. and Bakke.)

+### (3) Redressability

-3. Redressability: an award of relief to the plaintiff must be likely to redress (cure, mitigate, compensate for) the Art.
+An award of relief to the plaintiff must be likely to redress (cure, mitigate, compensate for) the Art.
 III injury alleged, at least to some extent.

 Recall the discussion of redressability/causation in Akins where the Court held that plaintiffs satisfied those elements of standing despite the fact that a court order in plaintiffs’ favor might not ultimately redress plaintiffs’ injury (because the FEC retained discretion to excuse AIPAC from FECA’s public disclosure requirements).
 Note also the discussion of redressability and "procedural rights" in Lujan footnote 7, making the same point.

----

 **Federal Election Commission v.
 Akins 524 U.S. 11 (1998)** (FEC claimed that American Israel Public Affairs Committee (AIPAC) lacked prudential standing to bring suit because it was not a “political committee” and thus did not have to disclose its members, contributions, and expenditures, as was required of political committees.)